 But we all should absolutely ditch the mom guilt and start forgiving ourselves for our mistakes.
 We need to quit berating ourselves for not having all the answers.
 And we need to stop beating ourselves up because we said that we would be better today and failed.

-Ironically, this pressure that you put on ourselves is sign that we are pretty awesome moms already.
+Ironically, this pressure that we put on ourselves is a sign that we are pretty awesome moms already.
 If we weren’t, we wouldn’t care about how we’re supposedly screwing up all the time, would we?

 Face it though, we are not doing our kids any favors by torturing ourselves.
 The only thing we are accomplishing is that we’re making ourselves feel unhappy and unworthy.
 And we have already determined that a miserable mommy is good for no one.